5 recommendations for photographing aircraft at AIRSHOW

 4. Shooting techniques

-If you really want to feel like shooting planes at AIRSHOW, don't stay on AUTO.
-Try to understand concepts such as ISO, shutter speed, aperture, stabilization, AF, etc. Radu Grozescu explains each term very well.
-Find all the information in its guide.
+If you really want to feel like you're shooting planes at AIRSHOW, don't stay in the car.
+Try to understand notions like: ISO, exposure time, aperture, stabilization, AF, etc. Radu Grozescu explains very well each term.
+Find all the information in his guide.

 If you have propeller planes, it is important to surprise them with the propeller in motion.
 It doesn't look like they have the engines off.
 So do helicopters.